qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 When using *remote-method-guesser's* ``enum`` action, several different checks are performed on the targeted *RMI endpoint*.
 On *RMI registry* endpoints, one of the checks includes a lookup for all available *remote objects*.
 When using the ``--ssrf`` option together with the ``enum`` action, it is not possible to perform multiple checks at once and the created *SSRF* payload performs only a single check.
-You can use the ``--scan-action <ACTION>`` option to select which check you want to perform.
+You can use the ``--scan-action <CHECK>`` option to select which check you want to perform.
 In out case, we want to perform the ``list`` check, that lists all available bound names within the *RMI registry*:

 ```console